vectordotdev/vector/rfcs/2021-10-29-8621-framing-and-codecs-sinks.md

 }
 ```

-These can be build to form an `Encoder`:
+These can be built and combined to form an `Encoder`:

 ```rust
 /// An encoder that can encode structured events to byte messages.